Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/components/tasks-faq.md

 > Change the screenshot
 <img src="../images/tasks-team.png" alt="Slingshot Team with a tasks displayed in a list" width="100%"/>

 >[!NOTE] Members of a team can view the tasks in the projects inside the team, even when they haven't joined the projects.
 However, the members of а project, who are not team members cannot view the team's tasks.

-### How Can I Access my Tasks?
+### How can I access my tasks?

 You can access your tasks by going to a team/project and selecting the **Tasks** tab on top (see below).